zerothstack/zeroth/docs/guide/controllers.md

 For more info on routing see the [routing] guide

 ## REST Methods
-As Ubiquits is designed around the principles of good REST API patterns, the base `ResourceController` provides a number of methods for interacting with the resource that controller provides.
+As Zeroth is designed around the principles of good REST API patterns, the base `ResourceController` provides a number of methods for interacting with the resource that controller provides.

 ### `getOne`